chrisgrieser/pdf-annotation-extractor-alfred/README.md

 brew install pandoc
 brew install wkhtmltopdf # can be changed to a pdf-engine of your choice
 ```

+## Configuration
+_Use the Alfred keyword `aconf` for the configuration of this workflow._

+- the output format (PDF, Markdown, Clipboard, [Drafts](https://getdrafts.com/), or [Obsidian](https://obsidian.md/)).
+When selecting Markdown or Obsidian as output format, a YAML-Header with information from your BibTeX Library will be prepended.
+- set whether citekeys should be entered manually or determined automatically via filename.
+The latter requires a filename beginning with the citekey, followed by an underscore:`[citekey]_[...].pdf`.
+You can easily achieve such a filename pattern with via renaming rules of most reference managers, for example with the [ZotFile plugin for Zotero](http://zotfile.com/#renaming-rules).
+- the Obsidian destination (must be a folder in your vault)

 ## Troubleshooting
 - Upgrade to the newest version of pdfannots: `pip3 install --upgrade pdfannots`